texfaq/texfaq.github.io/FAQ-spinmacro.md

-when you're typing macros are just the same as the rules that apply when you're typing ordinary text, and second, rules for ignoring spaces do _not_ apply to spaces produced while a macro is being obeyed (''expanded'').
+when you're typing macros are just the same as the rules that apply when you're typing ordinary text, and second, rules for ignoring spaces do _not_ apply to spaces produced while a macro is being obeyed ("expanded").

 Spaces are ignored in vertical mode (between paragraphs), at the beginning of a line, and after a command name.
-Since sequences of spaces are collapsed into one, it ''feels as if'' spaces are ignored if they follow another space.
-Space can have syntactic meaning after certain sorts of non-braced arguments (e.g., _count_ and _dimen_ variable assignments in Plain TeX) and after certain control words (e.g., in `\hbox to`, so again we have instances where it ''feels as if'' spaces are being ignored when they're merely working quietly for their living.
+Since sequences of spaces are collapsed into one, it "feels as if" spaces are ignored if they follow another space.
+Space can have syntactic meaning after certain sorts of non-braced arguments (e.g., _count_ and _dimen_ variable assignments in Plain TeX) and after certain control words (e.g., in `\hbox to`, so again we have instances where it "feels as if" spaces are being ignored when they're merely working quietly for their living.

 Consider the following macro, fairly faithfully adapted from one that